salbalkus/CausalTables.jl/docs/src/man/formatting.md

 gettreatment(ctbl)

 # output
-ErrorException("Treatment variable not contained in the data.
-Note: If response is a summary over a network (contained within tbl.summaries), make sure that you call `summary(tbl::CausalTable)` on your table before calling `gettreatment`.")
+ERROR: Treatment variable not contained in the data.
+Note: If response is a summary over a network (contained within tbl.summaries), make sure that you call `summary(tbl::CausalTable)` on your table before calling `gettreatment`.
 ```

 If you wish to extract the treatment variable, you will first need to call `summarize` on the CausalTable object, which computes the summary variables over the network.
 Then, calling `gettreatment` will yield the summarized treatment variable, like so: